klara-zaskalanova/english-for-designers/04-voice-tone-style/index.md

 **Don't use ALL CAPS:** When emphasising within body text, I usually use bold, sometimes italics, but not ALL CAPS.
 They sound like shouting...

 **Standards of formal writing:** My e-mails are well structured.
-When writing in formal sphere, I meet all the rules of text hierarchy etc. I am also very punctual when it comes to grammar.
+When writing in formal sphere, I meet all the rules.
+The text hierarchy, addressing the person, thanking in forward etc. I am also very punctual when it comes to grammar.

 see also [Research on Voice, Tone, and Style of my Lovebrand](Patagonia.md)